This article was written by Nabil Ould-Brahim.

 This lawyer is incredibly good at what he does.
-He was able to not only perform the tasks necessary to close the deal in a short 7 days, but he was also able to provide us with answers to questions that none of the real-estate agents were able to find.
+He was able to not only perform the tasks necessary to close the deal in a short seven days, but he was also able to provide us with answers to questions that none of the real-estate agents were able to find.
 You could tell that he was talented when he played it off like this was just part of the public domain.

 We absolutely love working with people who are stars in their line of business.

 Michelle and I were quite worried that our house might not close on time.
-It was Thursday, the day before closing, we were meeting with the lawyer that morning to sign all the documents and bring him a bank draft for the purchase.
+It was Thursday, the day before closing, and we were meeting with the lawyer that morning to sign all the documents and bring him a bank draft for the purchase.

 …. and you’re right.
 So we called him late the night prior to ask.